shivansh052k/301DaysOfCode/README.md

 ### **Day 14:** July 31, 2020

-**Today's Progress:** Learned about advanced selectors and background images in CSS3.
+**Today's Progress:** Learned about Advanced Selectors and Background Images in CSS3.